009-Personal-Alexa-like-Speech-Service/009---Personal-Alexa-like-Speech-Service/README.md

 **Spacy** &rightarrow;

-If you use all the functions of Spacy, it would be possible for the computer to automatically recognise what a sentence or input is about and then automatically give the appropriate answer.
+* If you use all the functions of Spacy, it would be possible for the computer to automatically recognise what a sentence or input is about and then automatically give the appropriate answer.
 Spacy would then function like a chatbot.
+*Furthermore it would be possible to understand a wide range of languages.
+E. g.
+Spanish, German and Chinese is implemented in Spacy.
+*Test-driven-development